massquantity/LibRecommender/doc/user_guide.md

 >>> model.get_item_embedding(item=2)  # get item embedding for item 2
 ```

 One can also search for similar users/items based on embeddings.
-By default we use [nmslib](https://github.com/nmslib/nmslib) to do approximate similarity searching since it's generally fast, but some people may find it difficult to build and install the library, especially on Windows platform or Python >= 3.10.
+By default, we use [nmslib](https://github.com/nmslib/nmslib) to do approximate similarity searching since it's generally fast, but some people may find it difficult to build and install the library, especially on Windows platform or Python >= 3.10.
 So one can fall back to numpy similarity calculation if nmslib is not available.

 ```python
 >>> model = RNN4Rec(task="ranking", ...)